Business name, trading names & legal names

 Do I need to register my business name?

-If you want your business to trade under a name that is different from your legal name, then you’ll have to register a business name with the Australian Securities and Investments Commission (ASIC).
+If you want your business to trade under a name that is different from your legal name, then you’ll have to register a business name with the Australian Securities and Investments Commission (ASIC) using the Business registration service Beta.

 Here are some examples of when you should register your business name: